 Investor-Owned Utilities (IOUs) provide transmission and distribution services to all electric customers in their service territory and for all other providers and behind-the meter customers.
 For the customers who also receive generation service from the utility, the customer is deemed to be "bundled."
 If the customer does not receive electric generation service from the utility but from an alternate provider, the customer is "unbundled."
-The IOUs serve approximately 84% of the statewide electricity load.
+Today, the IOUs serve approximately 58% of the statewide electricity load with the number forecasted to decrease 10% by 2030.

 Electric Service Provider (ESP) or Direct Access, as defined in Public Utilities Code §394, is a non-utility entity that markets electric service directly to customers.
 "Direct Access" providers can offer service to anyone within the service territory of an electric utility.
-Following the Energy Crisis, the amount of customer load service by ESPs is capped by law.
+Following the Energy Crisis, the amount of customer load service by ESPs is capped at no more than the maximum amount of mWh served by DA prior to the passage of ABx1 which has been between 9 and 17% of total IOU load.
 Today, many businesses seek direct access customer status to procure cost-effective utility scale renewables directly from the source to meet corporate sustainability goals rather than purchasing utility bundled power.

 A Community Choice Aggregator (CCA), as defined in Public Utilities Code §331.1(a), is any city, county, or combination who have elected to join together to buy electricity on behalf of its residents, businesses, and municipal facilities.
-Governance is through a Joint Powers Authority creating a new public agency to operate on behalf of its member municipalities or a single jurisdiction.
+Governance is through either local board or a Joint Powers Authority creating a new public agency to operate on behalf of its member municipalities or a single jurisdiction.
 Certification of certain functions and compliance requirements remain with the CPUC.
 However, the CCA can establish its own rates, programs and procurement protocols.
 Unlike a municipal utility, delivery of the electricity over the transmission and distribution system and the billing services remain with the incumbent IOU (see sample bill comparison below.
 Certain fixed charges, including grid operations that are established for the IOUs must be paid by the CCA customer.
-CCAs are growing rapidly and service about 12% of statewide electricity needs.
+CCAs are growing rapidly and service about 5% of total statewide electricity needs, with that number to be projected to be significantly higher in the near term and forecasted to be 14% by 2030.

-A Publicly Owned Utility or a municipal utility is controlled by a citizen-elected governing board and utilizes public financing.
+A Publicly-Owned Utility or a municipal utility is controlled by a citizen-elected governing board and utilizes public financing.
 These municipal utilities own generation, transmission and distribution assets, perform billing and are owned and controlled by the utility and financed through public dollars.
 In contrast to the CCAs, all utility functions are handled by these utilities.
 Examples include the Los Angeles Department of Water & Power and Sacramento Municipal Utility District.
-Municipal utilities serve about 16% of California's total electricity requirements.
+Municipal utilities serve about 27% of California's total electricity requirements.

-Behind-the-meter (BTM): Customer option to reduce consumption and carbon emissions
+Behind-the-Meter (BTM): Customer option to reduce consumption and carbon emissions